AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 list the names of the attributes in a tuple called `autoserialise` in the `XFormType`, along with some defaults which are used in case the items are not found in the saved data.

-For example, the constructor for `XFormSpectrum` looks like this:
+For example, the constructor for `XFormSpectrum` could look like this (not any more, because it now uses TA-serialisation):

 ```python
         super().__init__("spectrum", "data", "0.0.0")